get involved

 Are you interested in:

-helping decide how to invest hundreds of thousands of dollars in grants in your community to support kids and advance racial justice?
+1. helping decide how to invest hundreds of thousands of dollars in grants to support local communities and advance racial justice?

-If yes, then consider expressing interest in joining a Steering Committee or Review Panel!
+If yes, then consider expressing interest in joining a Steering Committee!

 Who We Are Looking For

-Committee members and community members at a 2021 Racial Justice Community Listening Session.
+Committee and community members at a 2021 Racial Justice Community Listening Session.

 We are seeking community volunteers to guide United Way’s investments and impact strategy aimed at helping our Lane County communities thrive.
 We know that solutions to current community challenges (food insecurity, unaffordable childcare, low literacy and graduation rates, and more) are best known by those most impacted by these challenges.
 United Way is committed to centering these voices and experiences in decision-making processes.